Fermi scale from quantum gravity scaling solution: Ultraviolet limit for gauge and Yukawa couplings

 So far we have investigated the field-region $\tilde{\rho} \gg 1$, corresponding to $k$ sufficiently below the Planck mass.
 One finds a family of local scaling solutions parametrized by boundary functions as $L(h)$.
-For an UV-complete theory these local scaling solutions have to be continued to $\tilde{\rho}\xrightarrow{}0$.
+For a UV-complete theory these local scaling solutions have to be continued to $\tilde{\rho}\xrightarrow{}0$.
 This will select among the local scaling solutions a discrete set for which this is possible.
 For $\tilde{\rho}<1$ one deals with scales $k$ above the Planck mass.
 The gravitational fluctuations become important.
 They will decide on the selection of the global scaling solution.
 One expects that predictions for the couplings of the standard model, and in particular for the Fermi scale, may depend on the precise setting for the gravitational fluctuations.

 The fluctuations of the gravitational degrees of freedom affect the dependence of dimensionless couplings as $g^2_3(\tilde{\rho})$ for small values of $\tilde{\rho}$.
 They matter for the "initial value" of the "infrared flow" $g^2_3(\tilde{\rho}_0)$.
-This is the topic of the present section.
-The gravitational fluctuations also add further terms to the scaling equation \eqref{eq:FESS12} for the effective potential $u(\tilde{\rho},h)$.
+This is the reason why this section discusses the ultraviolet limit for the gauge and Yukawa couplings before we address the local scaling solution in the presence of field-dependent couplings in the next section.
+For the moment we may consider the results of this section as an argument motivating eq.~\eqref{eq:LAM1} and a similar assumption for the Yukawa coupling.
+Once we turn to the general UV-limit for $\tilde\rho\to0$ in later parts of this work the UV-flow of the gauge and Yukawa couplings will be an important part of the picture.
+We will then discuss the effect of the gravitational fluctuations on the effective scalar potential.
+For $\tilde\rho \lesssim 1$ the gravitational fluctuations also add further terms to the scaling equation \eqref{eq:FESS12} for the effective potential $u(\tilde{\rho},h)$.
 Those will be addressed in sect.~\ref{sec:IX}.